Words by Cathrine Disney

 If you could visit a designer’s mind, who would it be and why?

 It would have to be Ettore Sottsass.
 A part from the breadth of his activities included directing Olivetti’s industrial design studio, generating new design movements and ideologies, and creating highly lyrical and poetic personal projects.

 All his designs embodied a profoundly complex view of what it means to be human, one that is in stark contrast with the highly reductive view of the human as a consumer or user many of today’s technologies are designed around.

 What is your chief enemy of creativity?

-The biggest enemy is the idea of the ‘real’ being limited to only what is possible now, and the very narrow view of life, and what design can do that goes with it.
+The biggest enemy is the idea of the ‘real’ is limited to only what is possible now and the very narrow view of life and what design can do that goes with it.